-Classes scheduled for the current or upcoming fall, spring, or summer sessions are listed in the ASU West Schedule of Classes, published in advance of each registration period.
-ASU West course descriptions are found in the appropriate academic unit section of this catalog.
+Classes scheduled for the current or upcoming fall, spring, or summer sessions are listed in the Schedule of Classes, published in advance of each registration period.
+Course descriptions are found in the appropriate academic unit section of this catalog or online at: www.asu.edu/catalog.